U.S. seeks 'talk and trade' to rebuild India ties

 No comment was immediately available from the government on the report.

-Last year, Ranbaxy pleaded guilty to U.S. felony charges of shoddy manufacturing practices and data falsification and agreed to pay $500 million in civil and criminal fines, after a former Ranbaxy executive blew the whistle on the company.
+Last year, Ranbaxy pleaded guilty to U.S. felony charges of shoddy manufacturing practices and data falsification and agreed to pay $500 million (299 million pounds) in civil and criminal fines, after a former Ranbaxy executive blew the whistle on the company.

 The former executive, Dinesh Thakur, received $48.6 million as the whistleblower in the case.